The Herbs and The Adventures of Parsley Classic BBC kid's animation by Michael Bond

 2) "My name is Lady Rosemary,I am tall and willowy.
 Though my manner may seem cold,I really have a heart of gold."

 Think of an exaggerated version of The Wurzels (as if that were possible !),and substitute a combined harvester for a wheelbarrow and you've got yer man.
-He's not the brightest bloom in the flower bed and his ramblings are often cut short by an impatient Lady R.But he's a decent enough sort,and a hard worker who only tolerates the antics of Parsley and Dill because he has to.( "If you ask me, there's some of us would be better employed using their paws helpin' in the garrrrden !")
-In fact,he's never far from a moan or a reminisce about the "old days" but remains totally likeable throughout.And,like Constable Knapweed,he's got the dual attraction of being a good straightman and amusing in his own right.And a very valuable member of both series.
+He's not the brightest bloom in the flower bed and his ramblings are often cut short by an impatient Lady Rosemary.But he's a decent enough sort,and a hard worker who only tolerates the antics of Parsley and Dill because he has to.( "If you ask me, there's some of us would be better employed using their paws helpin' in the garrrrden !")
+In fact,he's never far away from a moan or a reminisce about the "old days" but remains totally likeable throughout.And,like Constable Knapweed,he's got the dual attraction of being a good straightman and amusing in his own right.Which makes them very valuable members of both series.

 "I'm Bayleaf I'm the gardener,I work from early dawn.
 You find me sweeping up the leaves,and tidying the lawn." (an affirming "arrrr" to end)